 4. Gamify Your System

 Your program should have incentives not just for uptake, but also for continued usage.
-“Gamification” of your program can reward positive behavior in users when they reach certain milestones or achieve a specified amount of activity.
+“Gamification” of your program can reward positive behaviour in users when they reach certain milestones or achieve a specified amount of activity.
 Rewards can take the form of digital vouchers or other low-investment, high-gratification gifts like configurable referral bonuses.

 5. Build Your Group of Advocates